 To achieve mutual workability, a partnership strategy requires creativity.
 When a problem or conflict arises, one or more partners begin a creative process that will continue until a solution that works “well enough” for everyone is found.
 The process may unfold in stages as better, more nuanced solutions are innovated and trialed.
 The goal is always to move in a direction that results in more workability for more partners, letting go of less effective solutions in favor of more effective ones.

-Applied creativity builds social intelligence into the partnership, cultivating harmonious patterns of behavior, communication, and affect.
+Applied creativity builds collective intelligence into the partnership, cultivating harmonious patterns of behavior, communication, and affect.
 When done skillfully, the creative process itself is a source of satisfaction.
 In other words, when you’re confident in your ability to create harmony, you enjoy creating it!

 Beyond Right and Wrong